-Skill Standard Total marks % of marks 3.
-Write a range of texts a) Write clearly and coherently, including an appropriate level of detail 15 15 30 56% to communicate information, b) Present information in a logical sequence ideas and opinions, using (C) Use language, format and structure suitable for purpose and audience formats and styles suitable d) Use correct grammar, including correct and consistent use of tense 12 12 24 44% for their purpose and audience. e) Ensure written work includes generally accurate punctuation and spelling and that meaning is clear f) In more than one type of text N/A N/A Totals 27 27 54
+Skill Standard Activity 1 Activity 2 Total marks % of marks 3.
+Write a range of texts to communicate a) Write clearly and coherently, including an a level of detail appropriate 15 15 30 56% b) Present information in a logical sequence information, ideas and c) Use language, format and structure suitable purpose and audience e for opinions, using formats and d) Use correct grammar, including correct and consistent use of tense ł 12 12 24 44% styles suitable for their purpose and audience. e) Ensure written work includes generally acc punctuation and spelling and that meaning f) In more than one type of text N/A N/A Totals 27 27 54 A ativity of